montyz/ansible-nas/inventories/server0/README.md

 - √ set up volumes with mergerfs
 - resilio container
 - minidlna
-- plex
+- √ plex
-- get samba working (weird it's running two sets of smbd's, see what happens on restart)
+- ~ √ get samba working (weird it's running two sets of smbd's, see what happens on restart)
 - figure out how to download via usenet
+- √ dev env
+- √ youtube-dl
+- set up shortcuts with heimdall